Hypercodee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Added a script that duplicates last line of a file
 # Added a script that deletes .js files
 # Added a script that counts directories
+# Added a script that displays 10 newest files